 In nature, Coast Redwoods are famous for their great height.
 Notice how this small tree resembles its giant cousins.
 How majestic it looks, despite its diminutive size!
 Note the slightly drooping branches that mimic the branches of a full size Coast Redwood.

-Coast Redwoods are cypress trees and are evergreen.
+Coast Redwoods are cypress trees, and they are evergreen.

 While I do not have a date for this tree, I love how it looks so ancient and reminds us of the mysterious beauty of the natural world.